Pranav-Rama/M2-Robotics-Project/Readme.md

 ## Project Implementation<br>

 ## How to control the robot with /cmd_vel<br>
+_Objective_: Create a script that moves the robot around with simple /cmd_vel publishing.
+See the range of movement of this new robot model.<br>
 <p align="justify"> <strong>/cmd_vel</strong>: Is a topic name that carries communication messages in the form of velocity units(x, y, z) contained in the geometry_msgs / Twist type.
 In order to control the robot using the /cmd_vel topic we have to publish velocity messages from a node(python programs in this case).
 These published messages will be then subscribed by the built in gazebo simulator to generate the simulation.
 *For instance if we would like to use ROS to launch just commands of motion;</p>